 Limited conflict ≿ High intensity warfare ≿ Ordinary competition

-Behaviorally both look like gray zone conflict.
-However, they will display different escalation dynamics.
-An actor with the first set of preferences should escalate if opposed, preferring war to peace, while an actor with the second set will back down, preferring peace to war.
+Behaviorally both types of conflict look like they are in the gray zone.
+However, each displays different escalation dynamics.
+An actor with the first set of preferences should escalate if opposed, preferring war to peace, while an actor with the second preference ordering will tend to back down, preferring peace to war.
 The first type of actor is motivated by efficiency.
-It is willing to go to war to achieve its objective, but limited conflict is an easier way to achieve them at lower cost.
+It is willing to go to war to achieve its objective, but limited conflict is easier and/or lower cost.
 The second type is constrained by deterrence.
-Military retaliation or other related consequences (incursions, sanctions, etc.) that result from its ambiguous uses of force will be deemed sufficiently costly that the initiator refrains from pursuing them, or conducts them more ineffectively simply to save face.
+Retaliation or related consequences (incursions, sanctions, etc.) that result from its ambiguous use of force are seen as sufficiently costly that the initiator refrains from pursuing them, or conducts them more ineffectively simply to save face.
 This situation might be described as pure gray zone conflict as discussed above in the typology of Table 1.
 The former situation, by contrast, is a mixed or behavioral form of gray zone conflict.
-A pressing challenge for the target of limited aggression is to glean the aggressor’s valuation of the stakes and willingness to run risks to achieve them.
+A pressing challenge for the target of limited aggression is how to glean the aggressor’s valuation of the stakes and willingness to run risks to achieve them.

-This problem recapitulates the basic logic of the security dilemma (Jervis 1978; Tang 2009).
+This situation recapitulates the basic logic of the security dilemma (Jervis 1978; Tang 2009).
 The classic problem is to divine whether a state is satisfied with the status quo or has revisionist intentions.
 The spiral model applies to the former while the deterrence model applies to the latter; applying the wrong model leads to tragic escalation (threatening status quo seekers) or preventable exploitation (appeasing revisionists).
-The difference here is that the gray zone actor is already known to be revisionist; the uncertainty at stake is thus more about its resolve than its interest.
+The difference here is that the gray zone actor is already known to be revisionist; the uncertainty is thus more about its resolve than its interest.
 In security dilemma logic, escalation occurs when the deterrence model is (inappropriately) applied to a status quo actor (but not to the revisionist).
 In gray zone logic, escalation occurs when the deterrence model is applied to a more resolved revisionist (but not to the less resolved aggressor).
 If the problem of the security dilemma is to decide whether to deter, the problem of the gray zone is to decide how much.
-Even if all actors are assumed to harbor revisionist ambitions (Schweller 1996), something like the security dilemma still applies for determining the ways in which they are deterred from acting on their desires.
+Even if all actors are assumed to harbor revisionist ambitions (Schweller 1996), security dilemma-like dynamics still apply in determining the ways in which they are deterred from given behavior.

 The Deterrence Gradient

-If conflict varies continuously between peace and war, then if might be explained by treating deterrence success and failure as a variable too.
-If gray zone conflict is a second-best reaction to successful deterrence, then conflict severity should be inversely proportional to the deterrence credibility of deterrence.
+If conflict varies continuously between peace and war, then if might be explained by treating deterrence success and failure as also variable.
+If gray zone conflict is a second-best reaction to successful deterrence, then conflict severity should be inversely proportional to the credibility of deterrence.
 Conflict motivated by efficiency should not be so correlated.
 Furthermore, conflict at the weaker end of the deterrence gradient should be more motivated by efficiency concerns than fears about retaliatory consequences.